laelabaugh/olist-ecommerce-revenue-analysis/README.md

 - **Category concentration risk:** Top 3 categories represent 39% of revenue.
 Diversification into underperforming categories (Fashion, Stationery) could reduce risk and increase basket size.

-- **Customer ratings by category:** All categories score healthy ratings betwen 4.21 and 4.29.
-Telephony (4.29) and Toys (4.28) lead slightly; Perfumery trails at 4.21, which shows slight underperformance and may need a review of product quality or handling.
+- **Customer ratings by category:** All categories score healthy, consistent ratings betwen 4.21 and 4.29.
+Telephony (4.29) and Toys (4.28) lead slightly; Perfumery is next in ranking at 4.21, which shows slight underperformance and might need a review of product quality or handling.

 ![Product Categories](/visualizations/07_product_categories.png)